Terrell Burgess: Los Angeles Rams

 Burgess was drafted by the Los Angeles Rams with the 104th overall pick in the third round of the 2020 NFL draft.
 He suffered a broken ankle in Week 7 and was placed on injured reserve on October 27, 2020.
 Burgess won Super Bowl LVI when the Rams defeated the Cincinnati Bengals.
 He was waived on November 8, 2022.

 New York Giants

 On November 10, 2022, the New York Giants signed Burgess to their practice squad.
 On November 23, Burgess was elevated from the practice squad for week 12 game against the Dallas Cowboys.
 On January 26, 2023, Burgess signed a reserve/future contract with the Giants.

+On May 6, 2023, Burgess was waived by the Giants with a failed physical designation.

 Washington Commanders

 Burgess signed with the Washington Commanders on May 30, 2023.
 He was waived on August 29, and re-signed to the practice squad.
 On October 10, Burgess was signed to the active roster.

 Buffalo Bills

 On July 31, 2024, Burgess signed a one-year contract with the Buffalo Bills.
 He was placed on injured reserve on August 25, and released a week later.